skhatiri/Aerialist/README.md

 ### Kubernetes Test Execution

-Aerialist can also depoy test executions on a Kubernetes cluster to facilitate running tests in the cloud.
-Speciffically, as can be seen in the below figure, Aerialist can run multiple executions of the same test case in isolated Kubernets pods in parallel, and gather test results for further processing.
+Aerialist can also deploy test executions on a Kubernetes cluster to facilitate running tests in the cloud.
+Specifically, as can be seen in the below figure, Aerialist can run multiple executions of the same test case in isolated Kubernets pods in parallel, and gather test results for further processing.

-This feature is specifically helpfull when performing test generation tasks, where UAV's flight could be subject to non-determinism and multiple simulations are required.
+This feature is specifically helpful when performing test generation tasks, where UAV's flight could be subject to non-determinism and multiple simulations are required.

 <p align="center"><img src="docs/deployment.png" alt="Kubernetes Deployment" width="60%"/></p>
 <!-- ![Kubernetes Deployment](docs/deployment.png) -->

-Aerialist can conect both to a cloud Kubernetes cluster, or a local instance (more useful during development).
+Aerialist can connect both to a cloud Kubernetes cluster, or a local instance (more useful during development).

 - Requirements:
   - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)